thegetty/quire-docs/content/community/get-involved.md

 ## Contribute Code

-We's love to hear suggestions for possible new Quire features.
-Please review our [Contributor Guidelines](https://github.com/thegetty/quire/blob/master/CONTRIBUTING.md) for information on best practices, guidelines, and recommendations on the types of contributions we are looking for.
+Contribute suggestions for possible new Quire features or resolve an existing issue.
+Please review our [Contributor Guidelines](https://github.com/thegetty/quire/blob/master/CONTRIBUTING.md) for information on the types of contributions we are looking for, how to get started, and best practices.

 <div class="action-button">